-At Warintza West, the first drill hole resulted in a significant new discovery returning 798m of 0.31% CuEq1, with geophysics revealing this interval lies within a high-conductivity anomaly encompassing Warintza Central, East and West.
-See Company's news release dated February 16, 2021.
+At Warintza West, the first drill hole resulted in a significant new discovery returning 798m of 0.31% CuEq8, with geophysics revealing this interval lies within a high-conductivity anomaly encompassing Warintza Central, East and West.
+See the Company's news release dated February 16, 2021.

 In mid-2021, the Company announced its third major copper discovery at Warintza East, located approximately 1km east of Warintza Central, where the first two holes returned long intervals of mineralization with the highest grades starting at or near surface reflecting the vertical zonation in the system.
 The Warintza Central MRE pit shell includes the overlapping portion of Warintza East with East remaining entirely open and undrilled to the north, south and east for future potential growth within a shared pit.
-See Company's news releases dated July 20, 2021, September 27, 2021, October 25, 2021 and April 11, 2022.
+See the Company's news releases dated July 20, 2021, September 27, 2021, October 25, 2021 and April 11, 2022.

-In January 2022, first-ever drilling at Warintza South resulted in the fourth major copper discovery within the 7km x 5km Warintza porphyry cluster, which is an entirely separate porphyry deposit, located approximately 3kms south of the Warintza Central zone, returning 606m of 0.41% CuEq1 of continuous porphyry copper mineralization from near surface.
+In January 2022, first-ever drilling at Warintza South resulted in the fourth major copper discovery within the 7km x 5km Warintza porphyry cluster, which is an entirely separate porphyry deposit, located approximately 3kms south of the Warintza Central zone, returning 606m of 0.41% CuEq8 of continuous porphyry copper mineralization from near surface.
 See Company's news release dated January 18, 2022.

-During the first half of 2022, drilling successfully expanded the Northeast Extension zone of the 'Indicative Starter Pit' recently estimated at 180 Mt at 0.82% CuEq5 (Indicated) and 107 Mt at 0.73% CuEq5 (Inferred) within the MRE and upgraded and converted targeted volumes at Warintza Central within the MRE envelope, as well as expanded the Warintza East discovery.
-For the second half of 2022, drilling aims to target further resource growth, with an emphasis on the open extensions of near surface, high-grade mineralization at Warintza Central to the northeast and southeast and continuing to expand Warintza East to include it within a shared pit, while testing the further potential within the Warintza cluster.
-In addition, a limited program of follow-up drilling at Warintza Central within the MRE envelope is aimed at upgrading targeted volumes that the geological model predicts hold potential for higher grades than the MRE reflects, as well as increasing the confidence of mineral resources in the Inferred category.
-The Company will continue to advance its regional exploration program testing newly identified porphyry, skarn and high sulphidation targets in support of drilling.
-See Company's news releases dated April 4, 2022, May 26, 2022, July 7, 2022 and July 20, 2022.
+During the first half of 2022, drilling successfully expanded the Northeast Extension zone of the 'Indicative Starter Pit' recently estimated at 180 Mt at 0.82% CuEq7 (Indicated) and 107 Mt at 0.73% CuEq7 (Inferred) within the MRE and upgraded and converted targeted volumes at Warintza Central within the MRE envelope, as well as expanded the Warintza East discovery.
+In the last few months, drilling was aimed to target further resource growth, with an emphasis on the open extensions of near surface, high-grade mineralization at Warintza Central to the northeast and southeast and continuing to expand Warintza East to include it within a shared pit, while testing the further potential within the Warintza cluster.
+As well, the Company drilled a series of followed-up holes in Warintza West that fan out in all directions, outlining a broad porphyry deposit of at least 900m x 600m, still open, and lies adjacent to and not included within the MRE.
+The Company continued with a limited program of follow-up drilling at Warintza Central within the MRE envelope aimed at upgrading targeted volumes that the geological model predicts hold potential for higher grades than the MRE reflects, as well as increasing the confidence of mineral resources in the Inferred category.
+The Company will continue to advance its regional exploration program testing newly identified porphyry, skarn and